ashdavies/rx-firebase/README.md

 the use of the `ChildEvent` object which has reference to the event type, and data snapshot which can then be used to resolve the data value.

+#### Sample
+To run the example application, copy your own `google-services.json` from Firebase into the `sample` directory.
+An example database and read-only rule set are in `sample-database.json` and `sample-rules.json`.